intuition-dev/mbToolBelt/custel/custel1/readme.md

 So in the first line of the script, I define the location of my Custom Element: /custel/c-custel.js.
 (Normally you'd load it of a CDN(and obfuscated so page write is focused on using it), in same way you would load a jQuery plugins).

-In the second script line I load it - and normally that is it.
-(Also I wait for the poly fill, needed for IE11 and since we are doing ES5, also needed for modern browsers).

 In this case I also programmatically set an attribute - just an example.